 Baird is also the managing editor of Platypus, the official blog of the Committee for the Anthropology of Science, Technology & Computing, has served as a copy editor for Harvard University Press, and as a digital content editor for Cultural Anthropology.
 He is also a former co-coordinator of Rice’s Ethnography Studio, an experimental ethnographic methods space.
 For the last two years, he has served as Film Festival Manager for the Society for Visual Anthropology Film and Media Festival.

 Before arriving at Rice, Baird worked as an ESL instructor in Madrid, Spain for two years, and as adjunct instructor of Spanish at Finlandia University.
 At Rice, he has served as TA for Introduction to Anthropology, Introduction to LGBT Studies, co-instructor of Contemporary Social Movements, and has TA’d for several online courses through Rice Online.
-As instructor of record he has taught “Writing with and about Social Media,” a First-Year Writing Intensive Seminar, and in Spring 2020 will teach “Masculinities.”
+As instructor of record he has taught two iterations of “Writing with and about Social Media,” a First-Year Writing Intensive Seminar, as well as “Masculinities.”